polubis/Js-Cookbook/README.md

 Language's ability to inspect and dynamically call classes, methods, attributes, etc. at runtime.
 If there is an option to do something without reflection - do it without reflection.

-Reflection is slower than normal code execution and in some languages requires runtime permissions.
+Slower than normal code execution and in some languages requires runtime permissions.

-Reflection allows to access things like private fields which can cause unexpected side effects.
+Allows to access things like private fields which can cause unexpected side effects.

+Key mechanism to allow an application or framework to work with code that might not have even been written yet.

 ```js
 // Reflection tools before ES6